esc/scipy2013-tutorial-numpy-ipython/intro_src/slides.rst

 About IPython
 -------------

-* Defacto python interpreter with bells and whistles
+* De facto Python interpreter with bells and whistles
 * Since 2011: available in the browser as *IPython notebook*

 .. code:: console